-How can doctors familiarise themselves with search engine optimisation?
+How can community pharmacists familiarise themselves with search engine optimisation?

 SEO or Search Engine Optimisation is the process by which you can improve your visibility organically (not paid) within search engines such as Google.

 Search engines analyse every single webpage and have specific and constantly evolving algorithms by which they determine how to rank search results and provide the user with the most relevant content.

 The core factors that contribute to these algorithms for major search engines are similar; meaning compliance with these will allow you to enhance your website page rankings within search results.

 Whilst there is a lot of work you can do to improve your SEO ranking, even a small change can dramatically improve visibility.

 The web is flooded with hundreds of potential processes you can implement to improve SEO results.

 This can be quite overwhelming and you can often struggle to know where to begin.